rishibhatnagar1/PythonCodes/ombdExperiments/readme.md

+Open source API(?) for IMDB.
+Hacking with it.

 Came across this :https://github.com/dgilland/omdb.py and trying to see how this can work.